howdyai/botkit-starter-slack/readme.md

    * Login and oauth endpoints that allow teams to install your bot
    * Webhook endpoints for communicating with platforms
 * Sample skill modules that demonstrate various features of Botkit
-* A customizable onboarding experience for new teams powered by Botkit Studio

 ### Getting Started